 Many potential Borador owners want to find puppies with fully black, or black and white coats.

-Even though the genes for a black coat are dominant over others, you have a better chance of getting a black Borador if you breed a Border Collie with a black Lab.
+The genes for a black coat are dominant over others.
+But, you have a better chance of getting a black Borador if you breed a Border Collie with a black Lab.

 Black Lab Border Collie Appearance